kkjasoncheung/feedback-system/README.md

 To start the application, `cd` to `/mean-app/frontend` and run `ng serve`. <br>
 Now navigate to `localhost:4200` in your browser and you will be able to interact with the application. <br>

-Issues will be stored in a MongoDB instance in the database called `my_database` and collection name `issues`.
+Issues will be stored in a local MongoDB instance in the database called `my_database` and collection name `issues`.